 Bradshaw Cards Exhibitor: Richard Ashton When Red Cross message forms first arrived at the States of Guernsey from the Red Cross Bureau in Geneva a specially printed postcard was sent to the addressee advising them that a message had been received addressed to them.
 This exhibit is part of my collection of these cards and the many variations that exist including changes of address where the addressee could go to claim their message.
 Until he was deported to Biberach the unit was managed by George Augustus Bradshaw after who the cards are called.
-Class: Occupation Postal History and Markings Entered in: CISS Annual Competition 2026
+Class: Occupation Postal History and Markings Vermeil Entered in: CISS Annual Competition 2026

 Guernsey Occupation Period Exhibitor: John Triggs 16 sheet display, covering the German Occupation of the Bailiwick of Guernsey Class: Occupation Postal History and Markings Large Silver Entered in: CISS Annual Competition 2025